 The RIS phase shifts are designed with respect to the main carrier frequency and are assumed to be identical across all subchannels.
-Unless otherwise stated, fading is assumed to be independent across subchannels and links.
-Throughout the simulations, the path-loss exponent is set to $\beta = 2.5$ for all links.
+Unless otherwise stated, the channel coefficients are assumed to experience independent Rayleigh fading across different links and subchannels.
+Throughout the simulations, the path-loss exponent is set to $\beta=2.5$ for all links.